-Protecting Your Personal and Financial Assets
+Protecting You and Your Assets

 BFLP workshops are restricted to participants 18 years or older.
 Workshops are highly interactive so class size is limited to 30 students.